 Compliance and risk mitigation

-Contract authoring software can integrate compliance features, such as clause libraries, to ensure adherence to legal regulations and internal policies.
+Contract authoring software can integrate security and compliance features to protect contract data and may also include additional features such as clause libraries to ensure adherence to legal regulations and internal policies.

 It can also assist in identifying and addressing potential risks, such as non-compliant clauses or missing terms.